secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 This policy dicates the timing of opportunity closure for all sales-assisted deals.
 The purpose of this policy is to ensure forecast predictability and proper revenue recognition.

 **New Business/Add-On Opportunities:**
-- New Business and Add-On opportunities will be Closed Won *no more than 15 days prior to the Subscription Start Date* as reflected on the opportunity.
+- <ins>New Business and Add-On opportunities</ins> will be Closed Won *no more than 15 days prior to the Subscription Start Date* as reflected on the opportunity.
   - New Business and Add-On opportunities submitted for approval after the Subscription Start Date will be Closed Won on the date of approval submission.
   - Ramp Deals: All future-year ramp opportunities will be Closed Won on the same date as the first-year ramp opportunity.
 See: [ARR in Practice](https://about.gitlab.com/handbook/sales/sales-term-glossary/arr-in-practice/#calculating-net-arr-for-ramp-deals)

 **Renewal Opportunities:**
-- Renewal opportunities with Expansion or Contraction (Net ARR not equal to $0) will be Closed Won *no more than 15 days prior to the Subscription Start Date* (i.e. the Renewal Date) as reflected on the opportunity.
+- <ins>Renewal opportunities with Expansion or Contraction</ins> (Net ARR not equal to $0) will be Closed Won *no more than 15 days prior to the Subscription Start Date* (i.e. the Renewal Date) as reflected on the opportunity.
   - Renewal opportunities with Expansion or Contraction submitted for approval after the Subscription Start Date (i.e. Renewal Date) will be Closed Won on the date of approval submission.
   - Ramp Deals: All future-year ramp opportunities will be Closed Won on the same date as the first-year ramp opportunity.
 See: [ARR in Practice](https://about.gitlab.com/handbook/sales/sales-term-glossary/arr-in-practice/#calculating-net-arr-for-ramp-deals)
-- Flat Renewal opportunities (Net ARR = $0) will be Closed Won *on the Subscription Start Date* (i.e. the Renewal Date) as reflected on the opportunity.
+- <ins>Flat Renewal opportunities</ins> (Net ARR = $0) will be Closed Won *on the Subscription Start Date* (i.e. the Renewal Date) as reflected on the opportunity.
   - Flat Renewal opportunities submitted for approval after the Subscription Start Date will be Closed Won on the date of approval submission.

 **Late Renewals:**